popskraft/nutcracker/content/_index.md

         - src: "/images/handcleaner/gallery-4.png"
         - src: "/images/handcleaner/gallery-7.png"
         - src: "/images/handcleaner/gallery-8.png"
-      description: "**The original heavy duty hand cleaner**.
+      description: "**The original heavy-duty hand cleaner**.
 Nutcracker is simply one of the best hand cleaners and degreasers in the world with Cosmetic Grade Walnut Shells.
 "
       buttons:
         - label: "Buy Hand Cleaner"